MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 ### Enable self-healing

 Monitor the health of pods by setting [Liveness and Readiness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).
 If an unresponsive pod is detected, Kubernetes restarts the pod.
-Liveness probe determines if the pod is healthy.
+A liveness probe determines if the pod is healthy.
 If it does not respond, Kubernetes will restart the pod.
-Readiness probe determines if the pod is ready to receive requests/traffic.
+A readiness probe determines if the pod is ready to receive requests/traffic.

 > [!NOTE]
 > AKS provides built-in self-healing of infrastructure nodes using [Node Auto-Repair](/azure/aks/node-auto-repair).

 ### AKS cluster updates

 Defining an update strategy that is consistent with the business requirements is paramount.
 Understanding the level of predictability for the date and time when the AKS cluster version or its nodes are updated, and the desired degree of control over what specific image or binaries get installed are fundamental aspects that will delineate your AKS cluster update blueprint.
-Predictability is tied to two main AKS cluster update properties that are the update cadence and maintenance window.
-Control is whether updates are manually or automatically installed.
+Predictability is tied to two main AKS cluster update properties: the update cadence and maintenance window.
+You can control whether updates are manually or automatically installed.
 Organizations with AKS clusters that are not under a strict security regulation might consider weekly or even monthly updates, while the rest must update security-labeled patches as soon as available (daily).
 Organizations that operate AKS clusters as immutable infrastructure are not updating them.
-It means, neither automatic or manual updates are conducted.
-Instead when a desired update becomes available a replica stamp gets deployed and only when the new infrastructure instance is ready the old one is drained giving them the highest level of control.
+It means that neither automatic or manual updates are conducted.
+Instead, when a desired update becomes available, a replica stamp gets deployed and only when the new infrastructure instance is ready the old one is drained.
+This approach gives the highest level of control.

 Once the AKS cluster update blueprint is determined, that can be easily mapped into the available update options for AKS nodes and AKS cluster version:

 - AKS nodes:
   1. None/Manual updates: This is for immutable infrastructure or when manual updates are the preference.
 This achieves the greater level predictability and control over the AKS nodes updates.
+However, you need to be diligent about applying updates according to your policy, and your operational processes need to support this approach.
   1. Automatic Unattended updates: AKS execute native OS updates.
 This gives predictability by configuring maintenance windows aligned with what is good for the business.
 It might be based on peak hours and what is best operations-wise.
 The level of control is low since it is not possible to know in advance what is going to be specifically installed within the AKS node.
   1. Automatic Node image updates: It is recommended to automatically update AKS node images when new virtual hard disks (VHDs) become available.
 Design maintenance windows to be aligned as much as possible with the business needs.
-For security-labeled VHD updates, it is recommended to configure a daily maintenance windows giving the lowest predictability.
-Regular VHD updates can be configured with a weekly maintenance window, every two weeks or even monthly.
-Depending on whether the need is for security-labeled vs regular VHDs combined with the scheduled maintenance window, the predictability fluctuates offering more or less flexibility to be aligned with the business requirements.
+For security-labeled VHD updates, it is recommended to configure a daily maintenance window, which gives the lowest predictability.
+Regular VHD updates can be configured with a maintenance window set to weekly, every two weeks, or even monthly.
+Depending on whether the need is for security-labeled or regular VHDs combined with the scheduled maintenance window, the predictability of updates fluctuates offering more or less flexibility to be aligned with the business requirements.
 While leaving this always up to the business requirements would be ideal, reality mandates organizations to find the tipping point.
-The level of control is low since it is not possible to know in advance what specific binaries were included into a new VHD and still this type of automatic updates are the recommended option since images are vetted before becoming available.
+The level of control is low since it is not possible to know in advance what specific binaries were included into a new VHD.
+However, this type of automatic updates is the recommended option because images are vetted before becoming available.

   > [!NOTE]
   > For more information about how to configure automatic AKS nodes updates please take a look at [Auto-upgrade node OS images](/azure/aks/auto-upgrade-node-os-image).